ajakaja/ajakaja.github.io/_notes/xml.md

 This is good.

 Then it talks a bunch about how Lisp works.
-I don't care about that at all.
-The internal implementation of Lisp is (imo) forgettable.
-But this part is great.
-I want to build on that.
+I don't care about that.

 ## 2 My own example

 I got sidetracked this week trying to create, for my Lagrangian post, some physics drawings.
-These are embedded in a website so the options are: static graphics (bad -- I _never_ want to import something that was made in an editor), or programmed graphics (ie with LaTeX plugins) (should not be necessary in 2018), or drawing in JS (Canvas or WebGL) or drawing in HTML (CSS (no!) or SVG).
+These are embedded in a website so the options are: static graphics (bad -- I _never_ want to import something that was made in an editor), or offline-programmed graphics (ie with LaTeX plugins) (should not be necessary in 2018), or drawing in JS (Canvas or WebGL) or drawing in HTML with CSS (no!) or SVG.

-The obviosu example should be SVG, except that:
+The obvious choice should be SVG, I think, except that:

 ```xml
 <svg version="1.1"